linode/apl-docs/docs/get-started/labs/build-images.md

 For this step you need to have the Tekton cli installed.
 If you don't have the Tekton cli installed, you can install it from this page: [https://tekton.dev/docs/cli/](https://tekton.dev/docs/cli/)

-To run the build again using Otomi Console, follow these steps:
+To run the build again using APL Console, follow these steps:

-1. Change the tag of the build for example to `v1.0.0`
+1. Change the tag of the build for example to `v1.0.0`.

-2. Submit changes
+2. Click `Submit`.

+3. Click `Deploy changes`.

 To re-build the image using the same tag, restart the build pipeline using the Tekton cli in the Shell:

-1. Start a shell in Otomi Console
+1. Start a shell in APL Console

 2. Get the name of the pipeline